-The Employer will respond in writing within 48 hours, when possible, and no later than five days of receiving any leave requests accepting or rejecting the request.
+All leave requests must be in writing and the Employer reserves the right to make reasonable requests for supporting documentation.
+The Employer will respond in writing within seven calendar days of receiving any leave requests accepting or rejecting the request.
 Such leave requests will not be unreasonably denied unless there are operational reasons to do so.
 Leaves once approved by the Employer shall not be changed other than in cases of unexpected operational needs.